Panchamrit holds a special place in every Hindu woship form, ritual and practices.

 Medas Dhatu (fatty tissues)

-Lastly by nourishing these tissues, Panchamrit supports overall well-being and strengthens the body from within.
+Lastly by nourishing these tissues, Panchamrit supports overall well-being and strengthens our body from within.

 About Author